Changissnz/nu_merchant_principal/README.md

 to pride in order for the test to be a valid mechanism for the stated purpose, to measure pride, is something circular.
-Alas, it is a world where the effects, specifically the executed action, from lifeforms are what counts so much in the eyes of co-lifeforms.
+Alas, it is a world where the effects, specifically the executed action, from or attributed to lifeforms are what counts so much in the eyes of co-lifeforms.

 Many of the statements made in this section on pride's symptoms, exhibited in those believed to be prideful,